 Look out for other exotic and unusual visitors which descend on Hyde Park from time to time.
 Recent sightings have included a black swan, a buzzard and egyptian geese.

 Tennis: There are 6 high-quality tennis facilities, accredited by the Lawn Tennis Association, at the Hyde Park Tennis and Sports Centre.
-Visitors to the park are encouraged to turn up and play while for regular players, a range of membership options are available.
-Coaching courses are run for children and for adults.
-Tournaments are organised and teams can also play in local tennis leagues.
+Visitors to the park are encouraged to turn up and play while for regular players who live nearby, a range of membership options are available.
+Coaching courses are run for children and adults.
+Tournaments

 Lawn Bowls: The Hyde Park Tennis and Sports Centre has a well-maintained 6 rink flat green bowling green.
 The bowling green (or an individual rink) is available from May-October (weather dependent) to individuals, families, groups of friends or established clubs to hire on request and can be pre-booked.
-Bowls of all sizes are available for hire.

-Putting Green: The Centre also has a challenging and well maintained 9 hole putting course, popular with both groups and families.
+Putting Green: The Centre has a challenging and well maintained 9 hole putting course, popular with both groups and families.